AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/results/README.md

 # Azimuth compatible fetal references

 To perform label transfer using code adapted from Azimuth, we prepare two references in [`scripts/prepare-fetal-references.R`](../scripts/prepare-fetal-references.R).
-- First, we use the fetal_full.Rds object downloaded from CELLxGENE.
+- First, we use the `fetal_full` object downloaded from CELLxGENE.
 This is a fetal kidney reference from Stewart et al., and it is saved in `references/stewart_formatted_ref.rds`.
-- Second, we format the Azimuth "fetusref" reference.
+- Second, we format the Azimuth `fetusref` reference.
 This is a fetal organ reference from Cao et al., and it is saved in `references/cao_formatted_ref.rds`.
-- This script also downloads a file `references/homologs.rds` which the label transfer will use for converting ensembl ids to gene names.
+- This script also downloads a file `references/homologs.rds` which the label transfer will use for converting Ensembl ids to gene names.

 As part of the `00b_characterize_fetal_kidney_reference_Stewart.Rmd` notebook template, we characterized the fetal kidney reference and generated lists of marker genes for the compartment and cell types composing the reference.
 The tables of marker genes can be found in the S3 bucket name `researcher-008971640512-us-east-2`: